-Resale and repurchase agreements, and securities borrowed and loaned agreements (collectively, "securities financing agreements"), are treated as collateralized transactions and are recorded at the amount of cash collateral advanced or received.
+Resale and repurchase agreements, and securities borrowed and loaned agreements (collectively, "securities financing agreements"), are treated as collateralized transactions.
+The Company has elected the fair value option for certain securities financing agreements.
+Securities financing agreements not elected under the fair value option are measured at amortized cost.
 Additionally, the Company may receive securities as collateral in securities-for-securities transactions.
 If the Company is the lender in these transactions and where the Company is permitted to sell or repledge the collateral received, the Company reports the fair value of the securities received as collateral and the related obligation to return securities received as collateral on the Consolidated Statement of Financial Condition.
-See Note 6 for further information.
+Refer to Note 8 for further information.